 After Katten, Ms. Forster served for four years as a judicial law clerk to the Honorable Samuel Der-Yeghiayan, in the United States District Court, Northern District of Illinois.
 During her time with Judge Der-Yeghiayan, Ms. Forster assisted the Judge with both civil and criminal matters.
 She advised the Judge regarding facts and law relevant to the cases before him, and drafted proposed orders and rulings for the Judge’s consideration.
 In addition, Ms. Forster assisted the Judge with facilitating the settlement of many legal claims in his courtroom.
 Following her clerkship, Ms. Forster served as court-appointed counsel in the Seventh Circuit Court of Appeals, handling the appeal of a convicted criminal defendant.
 She later went on to represent corporate clients of Seyfarth Shaw, LLP, also in Chicago, Illinois, in connection with various types of civil rights litigation.

 Since joining Stroup Meengs, PC, Ms. Forster has concentrated her practice on estate planning and administration.
-She has received a Certificate in the areas of probate and estate planning issued by the Institute of Continuing Legal Education and the Probate and Estate Planning Section of the State Bar of Michigan.
+She has earned a Certificate in the areas of Probate and Estate Planning from the Institute of Continuing Legal Education and the Probate and Estate Planning Section of the State Bar of Michigan."

-Ms. Forster is a member of the 2017-2018 Leadership Little Traverse Class.
+Ms. Forster was a member of the 2017-2018 Leadership Little Traverse Class.